Japan Travel Apps

 Wouldn’t it be easy if some told you exactly how to get somewhere?
 Navitime is a transit search app that shows how to get somewhere in the simplest, most readable steps.
 You’ll see which trains you need to take, when to transfer, when to walk, and how long it could take and how much it could cost.

-Hyperdia is excellent for transit planning if you purchased a JR Pass.
+Hyperdia is excellent for transit planning if you purchased a JR Pass from an authorized vendor.
 While I’d use Navitime as more of a “how to get there in the moment” app, I’d rely on Hyperdia as a “timetable” app.
 Use Hyperdia to determine when to get on the trains and to plan out your day.
 We used this app when we were planning our trips from Tokyo to Hakone, Kyoto to Nara, and Kyoto to Tokyo.
 This really helped us to know when we needed to get to the train station to arrive at our destination on time.

 Need more Japan travel inspiration?